arvidn/libtorrent/trunk/docs/manual.rst

 This includes both read and write cache.

 ``read_cache_size`` is the number of 16KiB blocks in the read cache.

+``total_used_buffers`` is the total number of buffers currently in use.
+This includes the read/write disk cache as well as send and receive buffers used in peer connections.

 get_cache_info()
 ----------------